aswinramani/MLND-Capstone/README.md

 Months could be used as training time period as well.
 By default, if you mention 14 it would be considered as 14 months.

-The word "train" could be used inplace of t to indicate that you want to train.
+The word "train" could be used inplace of t to train.

-The word "query" could be used inplace of q to indicate that you want to query.
+The word "query" could be used inplace of q to query.

-The word "remove" could be used inplace of r to indicate that you want to remove.
+The word "remove" could be used inplace of r to remove.